MarkBuffalo/Bible-Generator/README.md

 Fortunately, adding new languages has been made easier.

- - Simply implement the `IFlatFile` interface and do what's necessary to load the appropriate values into the `BibleCollection` object, then insert the collection into the `FullCollection` object named in `MemoryStorage.cs`.
+ 1. Simply implement the `IFlatFile` interface and do what's necessary to load the appropriate values into the `BibleCollection` object, then insert the collection into the `FullCollection` object named in `MemoryStorage.cs`.
   - Check `EnglishKjv.cs`, `ChineseSimplified.cs`, and `ChineseTraditional.cs` for examples.
   - Note that, for non-ASCII languages, you may need to use/convert to the appropriate encoding: if the values show up as `???` while watching variables in the debugger, your encoding is not correct.
 This means it won't insert correctly, and you'll end up with question marks in the database.
- - Once you have loaded the Bible data into the `BibleCollection` object.
- - Before running, you will need to edit `QueryLanguage.cs` and update the `Enum` to support your new language.
+ 2. Edit `QueryLanguage.cs` and update the `Enum` to support your new language.
 For example: `, Russian = 3` The program will take care of the rest for you and insert everything.
+ 3. Run program.